A Better Kyocera

 Against this backdrop of persistently low ROE and abnormally high-levels of cross-shareholdings, Oasis believes this is the right time for Kyocera to take bold decisions.

 Oasis has developed a seven-point plan for Kyocera, set out below, that Kyocera should execute to turn around the company.
-By implementing this plan, we believe that the stock could see an upside of over 90% from current levels.

 Why?